 Roll Call: President Lou Barberini, Vice President Ryan Walsh, Secretary Mark McDonough, Treasurer Dean Taylor, Trustees Leroy Lindo, Ray Kane, Jim O’Meara, Maureen Leonard, Rob Forneris, and Administrative Assistant Sally Foster were present.

-Trustee Ray Kane made a motion to accept the minutes from our last meeting.
+Approval of the Minutes: Trustee Ray Kane made a motion to accept the minutes from our last meeting.
 Vice President Ryan Walsh seconded the motion.
 The motion passed.

 Receiving Applications; Suspensions and Reinstatements: There were no new applications, suspensions or reinstatements.
 Trustee Ray Kane will respond to the San Francisco Police Academy to present our Organization and membership to the 277th Recruit Class.